vitaly-t/pg-promise/README.md

 ## Custom Type Formatting

+> Please note that version 7.1.0 added support for namespace [ctf] that offers a newer/cleaner approach to _Custom Type Formatting_ via ES6 type [Symbol] that lets you keep your object/type signature intact.

 Any value/object that has function `toPostgres` is treated as a custom formatting type.
 The function is called to get the actual value, passing it the value/object via `this` context, and as a single parameter (in case `toPostgres` is an ES6 arrow function):